 Channels are the means by which Emphasis stores cue data.
 Everything you want to store in a cue or submaster needs to be patched to a channel.
+Channels may have accessories (like color scrollers) associated with them.
 Moving lights use multiple channels to control all their parameters.

-Emphasis uses fixture personalities to organize the channels required for a moving light.
-When you want to use moving lights in your show, patch them using the personalities available in the libraries in Emphasis Visualization (See the Emphasis Visualization User Manual for how to patch).
+Emphasis uses fixture personalities to organize the channels required for an accessorized channel or a moving light.
+When you want to use conventional fixtures with DMX controlled accessories and/or moving lights in your show, patch them using the personalities available in the libraries in Emphasis Visualization (See the Emphasis Visualization User Manual for how to insert fixtures in data and CAD modes).

-You can also access dimmers directly for troubleshooting purposes, or to park them at a level (see Park, page 85).
+You can also access dimmers directly for troubleshooting purposes, or to park them at a level (see Park, page 109).

 Selected channels are under your immediate control.
-There are a number of ways to select channels and fixtures: directly by number, by selecting a group containing the desired channels (see Groups, page 84), and/or by selecting a Concept (see Concepts, page 73).
-Dimmers must be selected using the [Dim] key.
+There are a number of ways to select channels and fixtures: directly by number, by selecting a group containing the desired channels (see Groups, page 108), and/or by selecting a Concept (see Concepts, page 87).
+Dimmers must be selected using the [Dim] softkey.